On the Practical Implementation of a Sequential Quadratic Programming Algorithm for Nonconvex Sum-of-squares Problems: Benchmarks

-We slightly modify the problem by using a similar cost as in the first benchmark, instead of a bisection approach in~\cite{Yin2021}.
-We are interested to solve the following SOS problem (cf.\cite{Yin2021,Cunis2021aut})
+We slightly modify the problem by using a similar cost as in the first benchmark instead of the bisection approach in~\cite{Yin2021}.
+We solve the nonconvex SOS problem (cf.\cite{Yin2021,Cunis2021aut})

-with $\tau = \nabla_t V + \nabla_x V \cdot f(x, \hat\kappa)$ where $s_{(\cdot)}$ are the SOS multiplier resulting from Theorem~\ref{Theo: genSprocedure}, $P$ is a polynomial describing the terminal set and the polynomial {$g = (t-t_0)(T-t)$} ensures continuous-time constraint satisfaction for $t \in [t_0, T]$.
-Equation~\eqref{eq: termSetSOS} ensures that the level set of the storage function lies in the terminal set at $t = T$, ~\eqref{eq: safeSetSoS} ensures state constraint satisfaction, \eqref{eq: dissipSoS} is a dissipation inequality that ensures convergence, and~\eqref{eq: lowerContSOSRe} ensures control constraint satisfaction.
+with $\tau = \nabla_t V + \langle \nabla_x V, f(x, \hat\kappa) \rangle$ where $s_{(\cdot)}$ are the SOS multipliers resulting from Theorem~\ref{Theo: genSprocedure}, $P$ is a polynomial describing the terminal set, and the polynomial {$g = (t-t_0)(T-t)$} ensures continuous-time constraint satisfaction for $t \in [t_0, T]$.
+Eq.~\eqref{eq: termSetSOS} ensures that the level set of the storage function lies in the terminal set at $t = T$, Eq.~\eqref{eq: safeSetSoS} ensures state constraint satisfaction, Eq.~\eqref{eq: dissipSoS} is a dissipation inequality that ensures convergence, and Eq.~\eqref{eq: lowerContSOSRe} ensures control constraint satisfaction.

 The results are summarized in Table~\ref{tab:reachabilityComp}.
 Both algorithms are initialized using the Lyapunov function from the linearized system.
-For sequential, all multipliers are initialized with simple quadratic polynomials.
+For the sequential quadratic SOS approach, all multipliers are initialized with simple quadratic polynomials.

-In the first case, sequential needed significantly less iterations.
-Yet, both approaches needed an equal total time to solve the problem, with CD needing slightly less.

-For the 4D example, the sequential SOS outperforms CD.
-The overall solve time is lower due to the comparable low number of iterations.
-Sequential was able to solve both problems to a smaller cost.
-For the second, we were not able to find an optimal sublevel set $\beta$ for coordinate descent.
-It either turned into infeasibility or was computed to zero by the underlying solver.
-Thus, for this problem we set $\beta = 0.1$ (larger values led to infeasibility), a feasible but potentially conservative, value.
-The search for the sublevel set in that case could be carried out by an additional bisection which in turn results in a higher computational effort.
+In the 2D example, the sequential quadratic SOS approach needs significantly less iterations, yet both approaches take a similar total time to solve the problem.
+For the 4D example, the sequential quadratic SOS approach needs significantly less iterations than CD.
+The overall solve time is lower due to the low number of iterations.
+The sequential quadratic SOS approach was able to solve both problems to a smaller cost.
+For the CD, we were not able to find an optimal sublevel set $\beta$ with coordinate descent.
+Thus, for this example we set $\beta = 0.1$ (larger values lead to infeasibility), a feasible but potentially conservative value.
+The search for the sublevel set could be carried out by an additional bisection which would result in a higher computational effort.